 In the organisational profile section of the application form, we will look for evidence of the resilience of your organisation.
-For a definition of resilience, please see our 'Introduction and essential information'
+For a definition of resilience, please see 'Our 10-year strategy', goal 3.

 You can use up to 14,000 characters for this section.